 This punch is basically a strawberry float and sort of like our family’s faux eggnog since we like drinking sugar more than eggs.
 You can certainly add rum or Chambord to this should you like your floats boozy.

 2 cups strawberries (halved) frozen (or a package of frozen)

 In a punch bowl, pitcher, or large mixing bowl, add ice cream then strawberries.
 Sprinkle on sugar.
 Add ginger ale to cover, combine gingerly, then top off with ginger ale as needed.

 Hello Lovely Special K Bars

-These are from my childhood in the 70s and every holiday since then since they are a family tradition.
+These are from my childhood in the 70s and are present at every holiday or family gathering.
 Other recipes call for a 2:1 ratio of butterscotch to chocolate, but mine are heavier on the chocolate, and dark delivers a completely different result than milk chocolate.
-You can make these vegan by eliminating the butterscotch chips and using dairy-free chocolate chips.
+You can make them vegan by eliminating the butterscotch chips and subbing dairy-free chocolate chips.

 1 cup sugar

 11 oz. package butterscotch chips (I like Hershey’s)